nikeethr/KaggleTitanic/Notes/Phase1.md

 - Particularly interested in:
     - What is the relationship between Pclass and Fare?
 [X]
     - What is the significance of the tickets with non-numbers?
 [X]
     - Examine the claim of women and children have higher survival rate.
+[X]
     - What is the survival rate of families vs individuals?
+[X]
-    - what is the survival rate based on Pclass?
-(Perhaps split this by group to get an unbiased figure)
+    - What is the survival rate based on Pclass?
+(Perhaps split this by group to get an unbiased figure) [X]

 Correlation Plots show some interesting observations:
 - Females have a much higher chance of survival.